govuk-one-login/spinner/README.md

 Where this element is found, it is passed as an argument to the `Spinner` constructor.
 The constructor will then try to populate the `Spinner` content attribute using `data-*` attributes found on the DOM element included in the server-rendered page (this approach has been taken so that content and language translations can be managed alongside other content in authentication frontend).

-If any attribute is missing, the component will set `domRequirementsMet` to `false`, preventing state from being initialised and timers being set.
+If any required attribute is missing, the component will set `domRequirementsMet` to `false`, preventing state from being initialised and timers being set.
 As before, if this requirement is not met, nothing happens and the user can proceed to use the non-JavaScript version.

 ### 3. Initialising timers